goatslacker/forge/README.md

-# forge - An easy to use CLI tool for compiling projects
+# forge - An easy to use CLI tool written in NodeJS useful for compiling JavaScript projects

 ## Installing